 When it comes to launching your offshore crypto fund, there are certain aspects that will determine how to structure it and the regulations and/or licenses to which it will be subject.

 For instance, the type, number, and location of the investors, as well as the distribution and fees applied.
 Also the minimum and maximum individual investment amount and the maximum net assets of the fund.

 You must decide whether it will be an open-ended or closed-ended fund.

 A closed-ended fund is usually not regulated, it has a fixed capital and a fixed number of shares/interests offered by a company.
 Closed-ended funds may not be able to issue new shares or redeem shares on demand.
 The right to redeem is usually at the sole discretion of the fund manager.

 On the other hand, open-ended funds sell shares directly to investors.
 The number of shares is not fixed and might be unlimited.

 You must consider whether you are looking to structure your fund as a stand-alone fund or a Segregated Portfolio Company (SPC) to create segregated funds and apply different strategies and terms for each one.

-Depending on your fund structure you would want to incorporate your fund in a different jurisdiction and different fund vehicle, for instance, a Company limited by shares or a Limited partnership issuing partnership interest to limited partners, and if you are going to establish a separate company as fund manager.
+Depending on your fund structure you would want to incorporate your fund in a different jurisdiction and different fund vehicle, for instance, a Company limited by shares or a Limited partnership issuing partnership interest to limited partners, and if you are going to establish a separate company as a fund manager.

-Next, we review two of the most common jurisdictions for offshore crypto funds: Cayman Islands and BVI.
+Next, we review two of the most common jurisdictions for offshore crypto funds: the Cayman Islands and BVI.

 The Cayman Islands has been traditionally the go-to jurisdiction for establishing offshore funds.
 About 75% of the offshore funds worldwide are located in Cayman and it is also attracting a large number of funds investing in crypto.